 Deinard Memorial Lecture on Law & Medicine

-We are grateful for the donations that allow us to present the annual Deinard Memorial Lecture on Law & Medicine.
-Each year, the Consortium hosts an eminent scholar who addresses a significant issue at the intersection of law and medicine.
+We are grateful for the donations that allowed us to present the annual Deinard Memorial Lecture on Law & Medicine for many years beginning in 2004.
+Each year, the Consortium together with the Center for Bioethics hosted an eminent scholar who addresses a significant issue at the intersection of law and medicine.
 Topics range broadly and include perspectives from bioethics, public health, and the policy arena.
-In the 2014 Deinard lecture, Prof. Michelle Mello, JD, PhD (Stanford) spoke about "New Directions in Medical Malpractice Reform."
+In the 2016 Deinard lecture, multiple speakers -- Ernesto Ramirez, Prof. Barbara Evans, Prof. Kingshuk Sinha, and Prof. Jason Bobe -- addressed “How Patients Are Creating Medicine’s Future: From Citizen Science to Precision Medicine.”

-Since 2004, the children of Amos Deinard, Sr., and the law firm of Stinson Leonard Street have generously supported our annual Deinard Memorial Lecture.
+The children of Amos Deinard, Sr., and the law firm of Stinson Leonard Street generously supported our annual Deinard Memorial Lecture.
 Amos S. Deinard, Sr. and Benedict S. Deinard were alumni of the University of Minnesota Law School and Harvard Law School.
 In 1922, they founded Leonard, Street and Deinard along with George Leonard and Arthur Street; that firm later merged with Stinson Morrison Hecker to form Stinson Leonard Street.

 In the photo below, left to right: Prof. Amos Deinard, Jr.; Deinard lecturer Prof. Michelle Mello; Commentator Prof. Jon B. Christianson; Miriam Kellen.